baldurk/renderdoc/docs/how/how_debug_shader.rst

 For shader debugging it's recommended that you build with ``/Od`` or ``D3DCOMPILE_SKIP_OPTIMIZATION``, as this will enable HLSL debugging by default.

-For more information on how to get this unstripped debug information to renderdoc, see :ref:`unstripped-shader-info`.
+For more information on how to get this unstripped debug information to renderdoc, see :doc:`how_shader_debug_info`.

 Debugging a vertex
 ------------------